Hadewijch: Life

-Beguine Life
+Beguine life

-Beguines were women during the thirteenth century who had a deep love for Jesus Christ, but unlike nuns, did not take formal vows and were free to leave at any time.
-Their development was slow at first, however, in the year 1216, Pope Honorius III granted them the right to live in common and encourage others to join them.
-With that, beguines lived together in a home referred to as beguinages.
+Beguines were Christian lay religious orders developed in the thirteenth century.
+Members lived in semi-monastic communities and were free to leave at any time.
+Beguines lived together in a home referred to as beguinages.
 Several larger towns had more than one beguinage.
 The movement was not solely for women.
 However, men were not known as beguines, but rather, called themselves beghards.

 Hadewijch was a beguine mystic who had lived during the thirteenth century in the Low Countries, specifically in the city of Antwerp which was in the region of Brabant at the time.
 She shared a house with some friends, for whom she was a spiritual leader.
 Hadewijch is known for her poems, letters, and visions that she had described in writing.

-Context

-Hadewijch's writings explored themes of divine love, spiritual experiences, and the union of soul with God.
-Hadewijch was one of the first mystic writers to put her text in Dutch.
-Each of her visions have the commonality of Hadewijch ascending to Jesus Christ while experiencing strong emotions that are almost euphoric.
-Another common theme throughout the visions is the agony she would describe when it came to the end of the vision.
-The visions that Hadewijch would experience, along with every other mystic, were a metaphor for the deep love that these women had for Christ.

 Works

 Most of Hadewijch's extant writings, none of which survived the Middle Ages as an autograph, are in a Brabantian form of Middle Dutch.
+Many of her writings writings explored themes of divine love, spiritual experiences, and the union of soul with God.

 Five groups of texts survive: her writings include poetry, descriptions of her visions, and prose letters.
 There are two groups of poetry: Poems in Stanzas (Strophische Gedichten) and Poems in Couplets (Mengeldichten).
 Finally there is the "Lijst der volmaakten" ("list of the perfect ones").